akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 There are some limitations to repeated question groups:
    - You will not be able to create a data point name from a question within a repeated question group.
    - The dependecy rule is limited as well.
 You can make a question the in the repeated group dependent on each other or on a question from another group.
-However, you cannot make a question dependent on a question from the repeated question group.
+However, you cannot make a question dependening on a question from the repeated question group.

 Creating and editing survey questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~